ilma4/TestOracleGenerationKexTasks/README.md

 #### Cons:

-- May not satisfy `equals` contract.
+- May not satisfy `java.lang.Object::equals` contract.
 Two 'equal' objects may have different hashCode.
 For example: if `hashCode` is from `java.lang.Object`
 - Works clearly only if objects are exactly same class (can't compare `ArrayList` and `LinkedList`)
 - Have to handle links cycles.